luckmer/luckmer/README.md

     🌱 I’m currently learning ...
 Backend ,
     🤔 I’m looking for help with ...
 Deep learning😌
  ],
- challenge: "Leetcode each day 🛠"
+ challenge:[ Leetcode each day 🛠 ],
 }
 ```